 Burke has been a popular fixture on Voice of America TV & Radio (the US Government’s official broadcast arm, reaching 250 million people in 43 languages), teaching American idioms and slang to longtime followers, including to the writers of The Simpsons to give Bart his “coolness.”
 He was chosen by the Home Shopping Network’s CEO to sell its children’s product line on camera and has appeared on national TV networks and programs such as CNN, BBC, CBS, NBC, and Home & Family.

-A student of concert piano, music theory, linguistics, telecommunications, and child psychology, Burke combines his passions in the Hey Wordy!
+A student of concert piano, music theory, linguistics, telecommunications, and child psychology, Burke combines his skills in composing, orchestrating, character voices, and languages in the Hey Wordy!
 Series.

 Chief Production & Licensing Officer